 - ID and date

 - Inbound flight number

-The next component of a TVLLOG is filling in your comment(s).
-Include the names of people you spoke with in the attempt to solve the problem (either from the hotel or the United Hotel Desk), relevant timelines, and a summary of your issues (simply stated).
+The final and perhaps most important component of an effective TVLLOG is submitting your comment(s).
+In your comments you should include the names of people you spoke with in the attempt to solve the problem (either from the hotel or the United Hotel Desk), relevant timelines, and a summary of your issues (simply stated).
 If discussing problems with your room, providing a room number is imperative for follow up.
-Remember that TVLLOG is a company document.
-What you write cannot be undone.
-Leave a lasting, professional impression.

 Once your comments are completed, tab to SNDLOG and press <enter>.
 The issue/compliment will be recorded in the Crew Accommodations data base.
 The completed TVLLOG is your record of the event and can be printed for your records.

 AFA recommends that all Hotel and Transportation issues be reported exclusively via TVLLOG.
 In this way, AFA is automatically a recipient of these issues and the database used to track these issues is programmatically updated based on the information provided by the Flight Attendant.

 If you have any questions about TVLLOG contact your AFA Local Council Hotel and Transportation Committee.

 Sample of effective TVLLOG